deepomicslab/Smart5UTR/README.md

 If you wish to use data from other sources, we recommend converting it to a similar file format and placing it in the `data` directory.

-## Use the well trained model for prediction or 5' UTR design
+## Use the well-trained model for prediction or 5' UTR design

-The well trained `.h5` model could be downloaded from [*Google Drive*](https://drive.google.com/drive/folders/1WBFdi0Nv15Epu3FJmOJFmKO5XoTxz1Q8?usp=share_link).
+The well-trained `.h5` model could be downloaded from [*Google Drive*](https://drive.google.com/drive/folders/1WBFdi0Nv15Epu3FJmOJFmKO5XoTxz1Q8?usp=share_link).
 Please download the model and place it in the `models/Smart5UTR/` directory before running the tutorial code.

 To **predict the MRL value** of any 5' UTR using Smart5UTR, please refer to the tutorial `tutorials/MRL_prediction_by_Smart5UTR.ipynb`.